mrjakah/ExileZ-Crashes/README.md

 4: Edit 'wreck_loot_positions.hpp' with any additional wrecks and loot positions.

-5: Add 'wreck_loot_positions.hpp' to your 'exile_server_config.pbo' and '#include "wreck_loot_positions.hpp"' to the top of 'class CfgBuildings' just after the bracket.
+5: Add 'wreck_loot_positions.hpp' to your 'exile_server_config.pbo' and '#include "wreck_loot_positions.hpp"' to the top of 'class CfgBuildings' just after the bracket (Line 28).

-6: Pack exilez_crashes.pbo with either PBO Manager 1.4b x64 (http://www.armaholic.com/page.php?id=16369) or Eliteness/MikeRo tools if you have them.
+6: Pack 'exilez_crashes.pbo' with either PBO Manager 1.4b x64 (http://www.armaholic.com/page.php?id=16369) or Eliteness/MikeRo tools if you have them.

 7: Repack 'exile_server_config.pbo'.